tersesystems/securitybuilder/README.md

 ### AuthenticatedEncryptionBuilder

 Makes generating an AES-GCM cipher a bit easier.
-You [always](https://blog.cryptographyengineering.com/2012/05/19/how-to-choose-authenticated-encryption/) want to use AES-GCM.
+You [always](https://blog.cryptographyengineering.com/2012/05/19/how-to-choose-authenticated-encryption/) want to use an authenticated encryption mode.

-Again, you're better off using [Google Tink](https://github.com/google/tink/blob/master/docs/JAVA-HOWTO.md) if you're doing encryption -- and if you're going over the network, you generally want full on TLS.
-Also, always use the latest version of the JDK to avoid AES-GCM bugs.
+Again, you're better off using Google Tink's [symmetric encryption](https://github.com/google/tink/blob/master/docs/JAVA-HOWTO.md#symmetric-key-encryption) if you're doing encryption -- and if you're going over the network, you generally want full on TLS.

 ```java
 public class AuthenticatedEncryptionBuilderTest {